cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 ##### Work with Files and Directories

 1. Create a directory called `learning-shell` in your home directory.
-2. Create a file (using vi or nano) called `mylinux-file.txt`, write a few lines of text and save it.
+2. Create a file (using vi or nano) called `a_dataset.csv` in your home directory, write a few csv lines in it and save it.
-3. Print the contents of your file on the console/terminal screen
+3. Print the contents of your file on the console/terminal screen.
-4. Move the `mylinux-file.txt` file in the `learning-shell` directory.
+4. Move the `a_dataset.csv` file in the `learning-shell` directory.
 5. Print the contents of your file without navigating into the `learning-shell` directory.
 This means you have to print it from your home folder!
-6. Copy the directory `learning-shell` to your Desktop.
+6. Copy the directory `learning-shell` to your `~/Desktop`.
-7. Navigate to the copied folder on your Desktop and create another directory inside it, called `nested-folder`.
-Navigate into it and check your current location.
+7. Navigate to the copied `learning-shell` folder on your `~/Desktop` and create another directory inside it, called `nested-folder`.
+Navigate into it and check your current location, it should be `/Users/<myusername>/Desktop/learning-shell/nested-folder`
 8. Inside your `nested-folder` directory, create a file called `precious-dataset.csv` (using vi or nano).
 Add a few precious lines in it.
 9. Copy everything under `/Users/<myusername>/Desktop/learning-shell` to `/Users/<myusername>/Desktop/mybackup`
 10. Rename all files under `/Users/<myusername>/Desktop/mybackup` adding the `bkp-` prefix to their names.
-11. Check all of your changes using the UI
+11. Check all of your changes using the MacOS UI
 12. Delete your `/Users/<myusername>/Desktop/learning-shell` directory.

 ##### Use External Tools and Gnu Core Tools to enhance your shell skills.
 Compose them using pipes and filters.